Korean, Edit

 ○ The shape is not constant and amoeba movement

-○ Swarming : Free movement within the organization
+○ Swarming: Free movement within tissue

-⑤ Granulocyte : Phagocytosis, pus formation, allergic reactions, inflammatory reactions
+⑤ Granulocyte: Phagocytosis, pus formation, allergic reactions, inflammatory reactions

-○ Main feature : High density due to many polymorphonucleus and granules
+○ Main feature: High density due to many polymorphonucleus and granules

-○ Neutrophils (neutrophils)
+○ Neutrophils

-○ Function : Antibody-Coated Pathogen Phagocytosis
+○ Function: Antibody-Coated Pathogen Phagocytosis

-○ Distribution : Account for 60-65% of total neutrophils, 12-14 μm
+○ Distribution: Account for 60-65% of total leucocytes.
+12-14 μm

-○ Granule form : Forming three lumps
+○ Granule form: Forming three lumps

-○ Dyed red by Eosin
+○ Dyed red by Eosin.

 ○ Basophil neutrophils (basophils)

-○ Function : Histamine and heparin release promotes T lymphocyte development
+○ Function: Histamine and heparin release promotes T lymphocyte development

-○ Shape : Granules dispersed form, large granules, 14 ~ 16 ㎛
+○ Shape: Dispersed granules, large granules, 14 ~ 16 ㎛

 ○ Dyed in dark purple by methylene blue